gatsbyjs/gatsby/docs/docs/linking-between-pages.md

 title: Linking between pages
 ---

-This guide covers how to link between pages in a Gatsby site and how Gatsby makes routing easy for you.
+This guide covers how to link between pages in a Gatsby site.

 ## The Gatsby link component

-The Gatsby `<Link />` component is for linking between pages within your site.
+The Gatsby `<Link />` component, [`gatsby-link`](/packages/) is for linking between pages within your site.
 For external links to pages not handled by your Gatsby site, use the regular HTML `<a>` tag.

-> 💡 Check out more detail on routing in Gatsby in the [API doc for Gatsby Link](/docs/gatsby-link/).
+> Check out more detail on routing in Gatsby in the [API doc for Gatsby Link](/docs/gatsby-link/).

 ## Using the `<Link />` component